 The OneFlorida+ Data Trust houses electronic health records and other data from across OneFlorida+’s partner sites, providing scientists and clinicians with a rich repository of healthcare data and a powerful tool for research.
 This secure, clinical data warehouse aggregates data from OneFlorida+’s clinical and administrative information systems.
-OneFlorida+ i2b2, the cohort discovery tool with access to a curated dataset of 16 million patient records that date back to 2012.
+OneFlorida+ i2b2 cohort discovery tool provides access to a curated dataset of 16 million patient records that date back to 2012.
 OneFlorida+ i2b2 data is refreshed quarterly, after PCORI data characterization.

 OneFlorida+ i2b2 houses patient demographics, enrollment data, dispensing data, vitals, conditions, encounters, diagnosis, procedures, lab results, prescribing data, death data, clinical observations and medication administration for UF Health, Capital Health Plan, Florida Medicaid, Florida Hospital/AdventHealth, Nicklaus Children’s, Orlando Health, Tallahassee Memorial Healthcare and University of Miami Health.

 The OneFlorida+ i2b2 research tool provides a quick and easy way for researchers to access and query the IDR directly for cohort discovery and prep-to-research.
 Using the i2b2 tool, researchers can identify patient populations and the occurrence of incidents over time: How many patients with hypertension are in our catchment area?
 How many have particular complications?
 How many have tissue in our biorepository?
 I2b2 queries provide researchers with limited datasets that give an estimate of the number of patients that match the search criteria without revealing patient identifiers.